aws/aws-encryption-sdk-c/test-server/README.md

 Wired keyrings/CMMs (see `commons-configuration.json`): Raw AES, Raw RSA (PKCS1 / OAEP-SHA1 / OAEP-SHA256 — the C library has no OAEP-SHA384/512
-padding), multi-keyring, and the caching CMM over any of those.
+padding, declared via `rawRsaPaddingSchemes` so the Tests padding-gate those vectors), multi-keyring, and the caching CMM over any of those.

 The AWS KMS keyrings live in this repository's `aws-encryption-sdk-cpp/` component and need the AWS SDK for C++ at build time; they are not wired into